NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-01-Changes in the New World Translation.md

 The more accurate translation of this verse was available in the older translation of the New World Translation:

-> Then Jehovah made it rain sulphur and fire from Jehovah, from the heavens, upon Sodʹom and upon Go·morʹrah.
+> Then Jehovah rained upon Sodom and upon Gomorrah brimstone and fire from Jehovah out of heaven;

-As you can see in this verse, there are two Jehovah figures, one on earth who initiates the destruction, and one Jehovah in heaven from whom the sulphur and fire comes.
+As you can see in the context of this verse, there are two Jehovah figures, one Jehovah on with Lot on the earth who initiates the destruction, and one Jehovah in heaven from whom the sulphur and fire comes.
 Most translations translate it similarly because that’s simply what the text says.

 This matches perfectly with the previous contexts because in chapter 18 and 19 Jehovah is on earth in a visible form, speaking with Abraham and evidently waiting outside of Sodom when Lot, his family and the two angels come out.
 This is probably a Christophany/Theophany of the Logos/the Word/Jesus manifest in human form.
 He waits for Lot to be in safety, and then calls in an air strike from Jehovah (the Father) in heaven.

 The plain reading of the Bible matches well with the Trinity doctrine.
-Probably the Watchtower change the wording to hide what could be used as corroboration or evidence for the trinity doctrine.
+So likely the Watchtower change the wording to hide what could be used as evidence for the trinity doctrine.
 Their interpretation is clunky: “Jehovah made it rain.
 It came from Jehovah.
 From heaven.”
-This kind of repetition is unnecessary, and sounds unnatural and inelegant.
-If you say Jehovah made it rain, then of course it came from Jehovah.
-And if it rained, of course it came from heaven.
+Sounds like something a caveman would say.

 ## Psalm 14:1